 So you’ve put in all the hard graft of reseeding or sowing a new lawn only for a flock of birds to come down and help themselves to a feast… So, we’ve put together a helpful guide on how to stop birds eating grass seed to make sure your hard work has not gone to waste!

-2. Create a noise deterrent
+2. Create a noise deterrent to keep birds away

 Birds are reluctant to settle in noisy areas, so consider hanging tin cans from a piece of string or wind chimes to put them off.
-We’re partial to more than just a bit of a breeze in the UK, so a gusty spell and curious clinking of chimes is sure to send them on their way.
+We’re partial to more than just a bit of a breeze in the UK, so a gusty spell and curious clinking of chimes are sure to send them on their way.

 3. Place netting over the seeded area